Brad Dye

 Bradford Johnson Dye Jr. (December 20, 1933 – July 1, 2018) was an American politician and lawyer who served as the 27th Lieutenant Governor of Mississippi from 1980 until 1992.
 Dye was the only individual in state history to have served as lieutenant governor for 12 consecutive years.

 Early life

 Bradford Johnson Dye Jr. was born on December 20, 1933, in Charleston, Mississippi to Braford Johnson Dye and Maylise Dorgan Dye.
 His father was a state legislator.
-He received a Bachelor of Business Administration in 1957 from the University of Mississippi and a law degree in 1959 from the University of Mississippi School of Law.
+He received a Bachelor of Business Administration in 1957 from the University of Mississippi and a Juris Doctor degree in 1959 from the University of Mississippi School of Law.
 He married Donna Bess Bailey and had three children with her.

 Career

 Dye was a conservative and a member of the Democratic Party.
 He began his political career in 1950 as a page in the U.S. House of Representatives for Jamie Whitten.
 He also worked as a driver for James Eastland during one of his U.S. Senate campaigns.
 He won election to the Mississippi House of Representatives in 1959, serving in that capacity from 1960 until 1964.
 He served in the Mississippi State Senate from 1964 to 1968.
 From 1961 to 1964 he worked as an attorney for the United States Senate Judiciary Committee, resigning to become a commissioner to the Workman's Compensation Commission.
 He directed the Mississippi Agricultural and Industrial Board from 1968 to 1971.
 He was a segregationist in the 1960s and in 1967 served as gubernatorial candidate John Bell Williams' campaign manager.

 Dye served as Mississippi State Treasurer from 1972 to 1976.
 In 1975 he ran for the office of Lieutenant Governor of Mississippi.
 He entered a runoff in the Democratic primary with Evelyn Gandy and lost.
 He was president of Jackson Savings and Loan Association from 1976 to 1979.